jsdelivrbot/UpUpDownDown/README.md

 # UpUpDownDown

-Know the cheat in old games when you pressed the keys UP, UP, DOWN, DOWN, LEFT, RIGHT, LEFT, RIGHT, B, A something would happen?
+Know the cheat in old games that when you pressed the keys UP, UP, DOWN, DOWN, LEFT, RIGHT, LEFT, RIGHT, B, A something would happen?

 Well, this JS libary is exactly that!